Canada Business Trends Seminar 2025

 Next up, Yuji Matson, a lawyer at Remedios & Company (British Columbia), provided an overview of Canada's immigration system.
 In addition to explaining the Labour Market Impact Assessment (LMIA) that Canadian employers submit when hiring foreign workers, he covered work permits and other visa categories.

-Manning Elliott accountants David Diebolt and Hirotatsu Ochiai conducting a seminar with TJCS in Nagoya, Japan.
+Manning Elliott partners David Diebolt and Hirotatsu Ochiai presents at a Canadian business seminar in Nagoya, Japan.

 Q&A Session